List of Sherlock characters: Culverton Smith

 Culverton Smith (Toby Jones), is featured in "The Lying Detective".
 A prominent entrepreneur and philanthropist, Smith is secretly a serial killer, who doesn't kill out of hate or love, but for the pleasure of killing.
 Using his wealth and unassailable power, he is able to use his charity-funded hospital as a way to go into patient's rooms and then kill them, taking inspiration from H. H. Holmes.
-Smith also has an uncontrollable need to confess to his crimes, going as far as to confess to his closest friends, even his daughter Faith, but making them forget his crimes through the use of memory inhibiting drugs.
+Smith also has an uncontrollable need to confess to his crimes, going as far as to confess to his closest friends, even his daughter Faith, but making them forget his crimes through the use of memory inhibiting drugs, and even phrases his advertisements to the public in ways that indirectly say that he is a serial killer.
 Sherlock comes up against Smith when Faith gives him a slip of paper that she wrote down, reminding her of fragments of the crimes Smith told her.
 Sherlock comes to suspect Smith of being a serial killer, garnering media attention, which forces Sherlock and John to go with Smith to his hospital.
 After Sherlock tries to attack Smith with a scalpel, he is taken in as a patient to recuperate from drugs.
 Smith attempts to kill Sherlock, believing him to be a threat.
 Sherlock manages to make Smith confess, and his confession is recorded, and thus Smith is arrested.
 After being interrogated by Lestrade, Smith finds that confessing was more enjoyable than he imagined, and "should've done it sooner".
 He also realizes that this confession will make him even more famous, and that he may be able to "break America".

 He is based on the original character "Culverton Smith", the villain in "The Adventure of the Dying Detective".